Proactive Classroom Management

 Classroom management is most effective when:

-- Faculty engage students at the beginning of the semester in a discussion of expectations for classroom conduct.
+- Faculty engage students at the beginning of the semester and discuss their expectations for classroom conduct.

 - Behavioral expectations are included in the course syllabus, specific to standards for classroom conduct.